cooolgamer/3DS-custom-keyboard/README.md

 If you're getting an error:

 You have 2 choices, "KEYBOARD ONLY" and "ENTIRE FIRMWARE".
-Keyboard only is just reinstalling the clean keyboard to fix the keyboard and entire firmware is reinstalling the entire clean firmware  which is strongly recommanded if you plan removing CFW.
+Keyboard only is just reinstalling the clean keyboard to fix the keyboard and entire firmware is reinstalling the entire clean firmware  which is strongly recommended if you plan removing CFW.

 The steps not having "KEYBOARD ONLY" or "ENTIRE FIRMWARE" are for both methods, follow them

-* SECOND METHOD: reinstalling with 3DNUS and godmode9.
+## SECOND METHOD: reinstalling with 3DNUS and godmode9.
 * Take [this version of 3DNUS](https://github.com/DrHacknik/3DNUS/releases/tag/3.3_stable) and download the corresponding version for your PC.
 * Process to the setup: disable "enable auto update" and make sure "pack as cia" is enabled
 * On "Title/Firmware", type the latest version and your region letter (ex: 11.16.0-49E) then press "Begin download" and wait.